 - Application deadline: March 20, 6 pm, 2024

-- Program Dates: All selected students are required to attend orientation June 1st, 10-12 pm (save the date!), and will develop a weekly schedule with their supervisor for June 2-August 13.
-All students will meet for training on Wednesdays 1-2 for training, reflection and support.
+- Program Dates: All selected students are required to attend orientation May 31st, 10-12 pm (save the date!), and will develop a weekly schedule with their supervisor for June 5-August 11.
+All students will meet as a cohort on Wednesdays 1-2 for training, reflection, and support.

-- To Apply: Please complete the application here.
+- To Apply: Click here to complete the online application.

 Community and Campus Leaders: Are you interested in hosting an intern or research assistant?
 If so, please find more information here.

 Questions can be directed to Aaron Hanson, email@example.com

 Sustainability Corps and the Institute on the Environment gave me the perfect platform to channel my creativity and passion for sustainability while working towards dismantling asymmetrical power structures, centering indigenous knowledge, and empowering local communities.

 I interned with the MN350 Food Systems Team and my project consisted of creating content and onboarding curriculum materials for the Headwaters Bill, a piece of legislation focused on transforming our unjust food system into a regenerative, sustainable circular food economy that serves communities instead of corporations.